getml/reflect-cpp/docs/README.md

 1.5) [std::variant and rfl::TaggedUnion](https://github.com/getml/reflect-cpp/blob/main/docs/variants_and_tagged_unions.md) - For structs that can be one of several formats.
 This is the equivalent of an OR statement or a sum type in type theory.

-1.6) [rfl::Ref](https://github.com/getml/reflect-cpp/blob/main/docs/rfl_ref.md) - For defining recursive structures.
+1.6) [rfl::Box and rfl::Ref](https://github.com/getml/reflect-cpp/blob/main/docs/rfl_ref.md) - For defining recursive structures.

 1.7) [rfl::Timestamp](https://github.com/getml/reflect-cpp/blob/main/docs/timestamps.md) - For serializing and deserializing timestamps.